 CSA Training of Campus Security Authorities

 Campus Security Authorities receive training which describes Clery-reportable crimes and the procedures by which they must be reported to the Kutztown University Police.
-This information is relayed via written notification as well as online
+This information is relayed via written notification as well as online or in-person training.

 NOTIFICATION OF MISSING STUDENTS